Diego Spotorno: Biography

 In 2008, he moved to Ecuavisa acting on the soap opera El Secreto de Toño Palomino, as well serving as the host of En Contacto.
 In 2009, he starred in El exitoso Lcdo.
 Cardoso.
-In 2010, he took a leading role in the soap opera La taxista, as Didi, love Rosita incondisional played by Claudia Camposano.
+In 2010, he took a leading role in the soap opera La taxista, as Didi.
 In 2012, Spotorno was part of the reality show Ecuador Tiene Talento of the British franchise Got Talent as one of the three judges of the contest.